 I made a quick and easy Mickey Mouse wreath for the front door and added a hand drawn sign using words from the Mickey Mouse Clubhouse theme song.

 Forgive my terrible Toodles drawing, but I had to get the whole Toodles/Two-years-old pun in the decorations somewhere.

 Inside the front hallway were a few more signs with catchphrases from the Mickey Mouse Clubhouse cartoon.
 The balloons and posterboard were bought very cheaply at Wal*Mart, but you can also find them at the dollar store.

 I made the banner, birthday favors, and Mickey Mouse party hats using things I bought from Dollar Tree and modified to work with the theme.
 The tutorial for the favors will be coming up later this week.

-I made a color Happy Birthday banner using Mickey Mouse silhouettes, construction paper pennants, and my PSA Essentials stamps.
+I made a color Happy Birthday banner using Mickey Mouse silhouettes, construction paper pennants, and stamps.
 It was time-consuming, but very cute.